-WLCA arranges for the annual July 4 fireworks program that is paid for strictly by special designated contributions from members and local businesses.
+WLCA also arranges for the annual 4th of July fireworks program which is funded strictly by specially designated contributions from members and local businesses.
 No dues money is used to pay for fireworks.
-WLCA directors, officers, and volunteers coordinate the efforts of the fireworks vendor, the permit process, and the Homeland Security authorization process for conducting the fireworks show.
-WLCA then cleans up the area after the show.
+WLCA directors, officers, and volunteers work to secure Homeland Security authorization to conduct the fireworks show, obtain the required permit, and coordinate the efforts of the fireworks vendor.
+WLCA volunteers clean up the display area after the show.

 All of the above is being done to improve the quality of our lake for boaters and fishermen alike and to help maintain and, hopefully, increase lake property values.
 As an extension of our efforts, we hope to be a benefit to the local community as a whole as well as to the business community of North Webster.